bettersg/checkMate/README.md

 The below diagram displays the core flow when users interact with the WhatsApp bot.
 Each subgraph corresponds to a particular function in functions/src/definitions/, and some nested subgraphs, if there, refer to subfunctions declared within the cloud functions.
 Some of the functions are also referenced in the above architecture diagram.

+Dotted lines refer to asynchronous processes that take longer than the order of seconds.
+Most of the interfaces between subgraphs/functions are asynchronous in the software engineering sense but they happen near-instantaneously.

 ```mermaid
 flowchart TB
     classDef human fill:#FFA500